katsuya245126/quotes-api/README.md

 ## Usage

-The API is accessible at the following base URL: `Add later`
+The API is accessible at the following base URL: `https://quotes-api-25h1.onrender.com/api`

 ## Endpoints